gal-yedidovich/SwiftExtensions/README.md

 # SwiftExtensions - Robust, Reusable & Secure utilities

-This library is provides helpful utilities, like IO operations on the local disk, with encryption layer for security. it also provides a convenice `Prefs` class for storing Key-Value pairs easily and safely with the same encryption layer.
+This library provides helpful utilities, like IO operations on the local disk, with encryption layer for security.
+It also provides a convenice `Prefs` class for storing Key-Value pairs easily and safely with the same encryption layer.

 ## Installation
 SwiftExtensions is a *Swift Package*.

-Use the swift package manager to intall SwiftExtensions on your project.
+Use the swift package manager to install SwiftExtensions on your project.
 [Apple Developer Guide](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)

 ## BasicExtensions